Tencent acquired a 15% stake of JD.com for $214M. What does it mean to Chinese B2C e-commerce?

 Chinese e-commerce market consolidation

 The main competitor of JD.com is Taobao, owned by Alibaba Group.
-Taobao has been the leading C2C platform for the long time, and is also developing its own division Tmall.com, which offers B2C interactions, facilitating the sale of foreign brand products.
-Taobao’s main strength is Alipay escrow-based payment system, which secures transaction between buyers and sellers.
-Taobao and Tmall hold the impressive 51.3% share in the Chinese e-commerce market.
+Taobao has been the leading C2C platform for a long time and is also developing its own division Tmall.com, which offers B2C interactions, facilitating the sale of foreign brand products.
+Taobao’s main strength is Alipay escrow-based payment system, which secures transactions between buyers and sellers.

-The recent move by Tencent shows that it may be gaining ground.
-The company gets most of the revenue from computer and mobile games, but the fast development of the Chinese e-commerce may radically change their income structure.
+Tencent gets most of its revenue from computer and mobile games.
+The fast development of Chinese e-commerce may radically change its income structure.